 Clean your list

 Don’t send emails to nonexisting people and harm your credibility.
 Getting rid of inactive subscribers is always a good idea.
-Also, remove those recipients who never clicked or opened any of your emails in last few months.
-The more bounce you get, the poorer the sender reputation gets.
+Also, remove those recipients who never clicked or opened any of your emails in the last few months.
+The more bounces you get, the poorer the sender’s reputation gets.
 Before starting each email marketing campaign, make sure to clean up your email list.

 Also, don’t forget that your existing lists can have invalid emails as well.
-Use an email verifier tool like the MailRefine email verifier tool to scan your email list and get rid of the email addresses that are more likely dead or will result in hard bounces.
+Use an email verifier tool to scan your email list and get rid of the email addresses that are more likely dead or will result in hard bounces.

-MailRefine offers flexible pricing for all your email verifying needs.
-Moreover, you get 1,000 free credits upon signing up for the MailRefine account.
-That means you can test out the service for free and make your decision of whether you should purchase it or not.
+Many email verifier offers flexible pricing for all your email verifying needs.
+You can use their service for free and make your decision of whether you should purchase it or not.

 If an IP has received many spam reports, then DNS-based blacklists will keep users away from that IP.
 So it’s a good idea to check several blacklists to ensure the problem if there’s any trouble confirming email deliverability.